mriffler/UserManual/docs/source/pages/ProductGuide.rst

    :alt: QGIS open example
    :align: center

-   QGIS example: load files into QGIS
+   QGIS example: Load files into QGIS

-If you use these two options you will end up with :ref:`single raster bands in QGIS <qgisFileOpenGrey>` which you can inspect es greyscale images.
+If you use these two options, you will end up with :ref:`single raster bands in QGIS <qgisFileOpenGrey>` which you can inspect as greyscale images.

 .. _qgisFileOpenGrey:
 .. figure:: images/QGIS_grey.png